influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 If setting up an InfluxDB Clustered deployment for the first time, first [set up the prerequisites](/influxdb/clustered/install/set-up-cluster/licensing/) and [configure your cluster](/influxdb/clustered/install/set-up-cluster/configure-cluster/).
-After your InfluxDB namespace is created and prepared, you will be able to install your license.
+After your InfluxDB namespace is created and prepared, you can install your license.
 {{% /note %}}